-- Remove old machinery and woodpiles from where children play. - Make silos inaccessible by removing the lower steps. - Securely store guns, bolts and ammunition as specified by law at all times. - Quad Bikes (four wheeled motorbikes) are not recommended for use by children under 16 years of age.
+- Remove old machinery and woodpiles from where children play. - Make silos inaccessible by removing the lower steps. - Securely store guns, bolts and ammunition as specified by law at all times. - Do not allow children under 16 years of age to ride on quad bikes (four wheeled motorbikes).
 Children do not have the ability and strength to ride these motorbikes.